crdbl/crdbl/README.md

 - **Content Credentials & Provenance**:
   Any chunk of content (text, data, code, etc.) can be turned into a verifiable credential (VC) with a decentralized identifier (DID) as its subject.
 These credentials can reference other credentials, enabling recursive, compositional trust and supporting complex, verifiable datasets.

+- **Decentralized Content Storage (IPFS)**:
+  All crdbl content is stored on [IPFS](https://ipfs.tech/), a decentralized storage network.
+Credentials reference the IPFS CID (Content Identifier) of the content, ensuring tamper-evidence and global retrievability.

 - **AI-Powered Context Verification**:
   When issuing a new credential, referenced credentials (the "context") are recursively fetched and verified.
 An AI model (e.g., OpenAI GPT) checks that the new claim does not contradict its referenced context, ensuring that composed claims are valid and trustworthy.